 Something I did was grow my hair back out because Greg loves it long.
 I had cut it so short earlier in our marriage in total disregard for his preferences.
-But as I began to walk this road to become a godly wife, I realized that I needed to be more concerned about my husband’s feelings about how he liked my hair, how I dressed, etc… than I had been previously.
+But as I began to walk this road to become a godly wife, I realized that I needed to be be willing to consider my husband’s feelings, too, about how he liked my hair, how I dressed, etc… and not just my own preferences.

 We can own our own attitude and be open, safe, calm, peaceful, respectful, warm, and even fun. 🙂 We can get rid of any sin in our own lives and develop that feminine beauty that God cherishes so much – that gentle, peaceful spirit that does what is right and does not give way to fear.
 We can study godly femininity and seek to become the women God calls us to be.

 I know that MANY, MANY women are hurting so deeply to the core of their souls over this issue.
 If God has empowered you to handle this situation with His strength, wisdom, peace, and maybe even joy – you are most welcome to share the treasures God has given to you with our hurting sisters.

 If you are a wife who is not feeling attracted to your husband, let’s talk about that in the comments, as well.